runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/mamillians.md

 #### Jungle Troll

 Troll variant common to the riftscape jungle regions.
 They have medium length shaggy hair and are overgrown with vines, orchids, and other parisitic plants.

+### Enhat Monkey

+Small monkey found in southwest Eaos.
+Endangered population.
+Prized as an exoitic pet in the Free Cities and central Eaos.

+### Quonquin

+Long-haired monkey found in the mountanous regions of eastern Quon Xi and in Kita Lau.

 ### Uon